jameshy/pgdump-aws-lambda/README.md

         - Edit the role and attach the policy "AmazonS3FullAccess"
     - Save
 3. Give your lambda permissions permissions to write to S3:
     - tab "Configuration" -> "Permissions"
     - click the existing Execution role
     - "Add permissions" -> "Attach policies"
-    - select "AmazonS3FullAccess" and click "Attach policies"
+    - select "AmazonS3FullAccess" and click "Add Permissions"

 4. Test